+The epidural space is an anatomic structure that surrounds the dura mater within the spinal canal and extends to the brain itself.
 Above you can see the needle going into the epidural space.
 Immediately adjacent to the epidural space is the subarachnoid space.
 The significance is that if the needle inadvertantly injects the neurotoxic steroid into that area grave problems can result such as arachnoiditis.
 This is a painful and disabling injury.

 Answers to the Five Questions About Epidural Steroid Injections